MuTecEn/Multimodal-Music-Datasets/README.md

 <sup>1</sup> RITMO, UiO

-This repository contains information and supplementary materials for the paper titled "Defining Multimodal Music Datasets and Addressing Challenges in Their Construction and Evaluation."
+This repository contains information and supplementary materials for the paper titled "Multimodal Music Datasets?
+Challenges and Future Goals in Music Processing"

 ![alt text](Fig1.png)